Can I do Pole and Aerial Fitness?

 For pole fitness we recommend tank tops and sports bras, and tight fitting shorts (you can wear pants over them) for bottoms.

 For aerials you will need more skin coverage to prevent skin irritation from the fabric, so tight leggings and a shirt with sleeves is recommended.
+Other classes may require different attire.
+Check the class description for specifics.

 Most of the classes are done in bare feet.